Dionisiy/CA/introduction-to-function-js.md

 So far we've only looked at functions with one parameter.
 But often it is useful to write functions with more than one parameter.
 For example, we can have the following function:

 `var areaBox = function(length, width) { return length * width; };`

+To call a function with more than one parameter, just enter a value for each parameter in the parentheses.
+For example, `areaBox(3,9);`